 After an illness or accident, patients often suffer from pain, lack of strength, and decreased range of motion.
 With the help of therapists and other care providers at BSA, patients who live in the Panhandle region can return to their normal, active lifestyle.

 Our therapists are dedicated to helping patients improve using thorough assessments, individualized treatment programs, patient education and a life-long approach that includes prevention and self-management.

 The David Kritser Rehabilitation Unit offers inpatient rehabilitation services to adults with acquired brain injury (traumatic brain injury, stroke and brain tumors), spinal cord injury, amputation, total joint replacement or other neurological and orthopedic conditions.
-The goal is to restore one to the highest level of physical, social, cognitive and emotional independence following a debilitating illness, injury or surgery.
+The goal is to restore patients to the highest level possible of physical, social, cognitive and emotional independence following a debilitating illness, injury or surgery.
 Inpatient rehabilitation services include:

 BSA Outpatient Therapy Services is a comprehensive outpatient rehabilitation facility offering a wide array of rehabilitation services, including: